 The naming convention and messaging for mobile search directly applies to local listings online as well.
 Having this local business information readily available is just one more way for consumers to find locations or franchise Web sites.
 For more information, check out "Ranking in Local Listings" and "Consumers Head Online for Local Business Information."

-In part two, we'll explore how to parse responsibilities for social media and how to set up a measurement dashboard for comparing local and national results.
+Continue to Part 2, which will explore how to parse responsibilities for social media and how to set up a measurement dashboard for comparing local and national results.